Johangalle/Cryptography/README.md

 output = hkdf.Hkdf.(None,input)
 ```

-## In case you need to convert int to bytes or bytes to int or int to hex-string or hex-string to int
+## In case you need to convert between int, bytes and hex-string
 ```
 >>> b = b"this is a byte string"
 >>> i = int.from_bytes(b)